-Tour 3-5 wineries for the day in El Dorado County's wine country, and the next day enjoy a white water rafting adventure, all 2.5 hrs from San Francisco.
+Visit 3-5 wineries for the day in El Dorado County's wine country; the next day enjoy a white water rafting adventure on the South Fork of the American River, only 2.5 hrs from San Francisco.

 - One day touring local El Dorado County Wineries with chauffeured transportation

 - Snacks, lovely lunch, and wine-tasting fees on wineries Tour